Kixunil/dont_panic/README.md

 Caveats
 -------

-* This works only when appropriate opt_level is specified - it may require release build.
+* This works only when the appropriate opt_level is specified - it may require release build.
-* The error message is weird link error.
+* The error message is a weird link error.
 You don't get line number, etc.
-* There may be situations in which you know that the code is unreachable but compiler can't prove it.
+* There may be situations in which you know that the code is unreachable but the compiler can't prove it.